hongocnhuguong/Bostoncrimedata/README.md

 Monitor serious crime trends such as Arson, Breaking & Entering (B&E), and Gun Homicide.

-Dataset
-File name: 2015.csv

-Data source: Public dataset from the City of Boston.
+#Data source: Public dataset from the City of Boston.

-Key features include:
+#Key features include:

 Incident number